-Steve Nash left the Los Angeles Lakers game against the Chicago Bulls on Sunday early due to nerve irritation in his left leg.
+Steve Nash left the Los Angeles Lakes game against the Chicago Bulls on Sunday early due to nerve irritation in his left leg.
 The Bulls won the game 92-86.

-Nash got hit on his left leg by the Bulls' Kirk Hinrich as he turned the ball over with about nine minutes left in the third quarter.
-He remained in the game until five minutes left in the third quarter, then went right to the locker room and did not return.
+Nash got contact on his left leg from the Bulls Kirk Hinrich as he turned the ball over with about nine minutes left in the third quarter.
+He remained in the game until five minutes left in the third quarter, then went right to the locker room.
+Nash’s back had tightened up, which caused him to limp onto the court, according to Lakers coach Mike D’Antoni, ESPN reports.